DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - access needs to be suspended temporarily or permanently
 - there's a security concern with a token
-- a third party no longer needs access but you want to keep a record of the API client
+- a third party no longer needs access, but you want to keep a record of the API client

 When an API client is revoked: